gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 Now if any of the Rust code inside the `low-level-rust` directory changes, Dune will invoke Cargo to rebuild `liblow_level.a` before relinking the OCaml library against the new version.
 One problem with the code above is that running `cargo build --release` will download any Rust dependencies before building the Rust library.
-This is a problem because when Opam installs a package it doesn't allow build commands to access the network.
+This is a problem because I intend to release my library on Opam, and when Opam installs a package it doesn't allow build commands to access the network.
 The solution is to vendor any rust dependencies inside the project so they are already available when `cargo build --release` runs.

-To vendor Rust dependencies just run `cargo vendor` in the Rust project, and create the file `.cargo/config.toml` at the top level of the Rust project with the contents:
+To vendor Rust dependencies just run `cargo vendor` in the Rust project and create the file `.cargo/config.toml` at the top level of the Rust project with the contents:

 ```toml
 [source.crates-io]
 replace-with = "vendored-sources"